faye/websocket-extensions-node/README.md

 either of them work, or how the `websocket-extensions` framework operates.

-The library is designed with the aim that any protocol implementation and any extension can be used together, so long as they support an abstract representation of frames and messages.
+The library is designed with the aim that any protocol implementation and any extension can be used together, so long as they support the same abstract representation of frames and messages.

 ### Data types